marado/nodejs/doc/api/net.markdown

 event will not be emitted, the `'error'` event will be emitted with the exception.

-The `callback` paramenter will be added as an listener for the 'connect' event.
+The `callback` parameter will be added as an listener for the 'connect' event.